 The people behind this website

-Matthew Schneider-Mayerson is Associate Professor of Social Sciences (Environmental Studies) at Yale-NUS College.
+Matthew Schneider-Mayerson is Associate Professor of English at Colby College.
 His research employs literary criticism, qualitative social science, and cultural history to examine cultural and political responses to contemporary environmental challenges, with a focus on climate change.
-He has published articles and book chapters on literature, popular culture, environmental futures, and environmental politics, and he is the author of Peak Oil: Apocalyptic Environmentalism and Libertarian Political Culture (U of Chicago P, 2015) and the co-editor of An Ecotopian Lexicon (U of Minnesota P, 2019).
+He has published articles and book chapters on literature, popular culture, environmental futures, and environmental politics, and he is the author of Peak Oil: Apocalyptic Environmentalism and Libertarian Political Culture (U of Chicago P, 2015), the co-editor of An Ecotopian Lexicon (U of Minnesota P, 2019), and editor of Eating Chilli Crab in the Anthropocene: Environmental Perspectives on Life in Singapore (Ethos, 2020).

 Nicolai Skiveren is a PhD Fellow at the School of Communication and Culture, Department of English at Aarhus University in Denmark.
 His PhD project, Cinematic Wasthetics, examines the role of waste in contemporary cinema and film and reflects on visual media’s role in representing the complex intersecting crises and possibilities of the Anthropocene.
 His article on spectral toxicity in HBO’s Chernobyl was published in Ekphrasis in 2020.